LouiseSteward/learn/adult-hiv/text/quiz-02.md

 	-	Only health professionals should help to manage HIV-infected people.
 8. What is an HIV support group?
 	-	A group of nurses who care for HIV patients
-	-	A group of politicians who argue for more antiretroviral drugs
+	-	A group of politicians who argue for more antiretroviral drugs (ARVs)
 	+	A group of HIV patients who support each other
 	-	A group of community members who collect money for their local HIV clinic
 9. What are volunteer health workers?